Ware County, Georgia: Politics

+As of the 2020s, Ware County is a Republican stronghold, voting 71% for Donald Trump in 2024.
 Ware County has favored the Republican Party in recent presidential elections, although it was a strongly Democratic Solid South county until the 1980s.
 In the 1992 election, Ware County gave Democrat Bill Clinton and Republican George H. W. Bush an exact tie, the most recent time in American history a county was tied between the two major party presidential candidates.

+For elections to the United States House of Representatives, Ware County is part of Georgia's 1st congressional district, currently represented by Buddy Carter.
+For elections to the Georgia State Senate, Ware County is part of districts 3 and 8.
+For elections to the Georgia House of Representatives, Ware County is part of districts 174 and 176.